DCSO/tiffy/README.md

 $ ./tiffy.py --min-confidence 2 --max-confidence 4     #gets all ioc's from confidence 2 to confidence 4
 ```

-## Setting default tags for the MISP-Event
+## Setting Default Tags for the MISP Event

 You can pass tags for the newly created event.
 Tags are passed as MISP-compatible JSON Strings and will be added
 to the base event.
 Double quotes need to be escaped.
-If no tags are passed tlp.amber will be used as default.
+If no tags are passed `TLP:AMBER` will be used as default.

 ```bash
 $ ./tiffy.py --event-tags {\"name\":\"tlp:amber\"}